melodyyangaws/sql-based-etl/README.md

 Finally deploy the stack.
 It takes two optional parameters `jhubuser` & `datalakebucket`.

 ```
-# Without parameter intput, use default settings
+# Scenario1: without input parameters, use the default setting
 $ cdk deploy SparkOnEKS -c env=develop --require-approval never -c env=develop

-# Or key in an arbitrary username, the login will be created based on the input.
+# Scenario2: use an arbitrary username as the Jupyter Hub login.
 $ cdk deploy SparkOnEKS -c env=develop --require-approval never -c env=develop --parameters jhubuser=<random_login_name>

-# Or add an existing S3 bucket allowing Jupyter Notebook to access.
+# Scenario3: by default, the `datalakebucket` is set to the solution deployment S3 bucket, if using an existing bucket that contains real data, add the parameter to your deployment, so that an IAM role can be create for Jupyter Notebook and ETL process access.
 $ cdk deploy SparkOnEKS -c env=develop --require-approval never -c env=develop  --parameters jhubuser=<random_login_name> --parameters datalakebucket=<existing_datalake_bucket>

 ```